Tropomyosin receptor kinase B: Function

-Tropomyosin receptor kinase B is the high affinity catalytic receptor for several "neurotrophins", which are small protein growth factors that induce the survival and differentiation of distinct cell populations.
+Tropomyosin receptor kinase B is the high-affinity catalytic receptor for several "neurotrophins", small protein growth factors that induce the survival and differentiation of distinct cell populations.
 The neurotrophins that activate TrkB are: BDNF (Brain Derived Neurotrophic Factor), neurotrophin-4 (NT-4), and neurotrophin-3 (NT-3).
-As such, TrkB mediates the multiple effects of these neurotrophic factors, which includes neuronal differentiation and survival.
-Research has shown that activation of the TrkB receptor can lead to down regulation of the KCC2 chloride transporter in cells of the CNS.
-In addition to the role of the pathway in neuronal development, BDNF signaling is also necessary for proper astrocyte morphogenesis and maturation, via the astrocytic TrkB.T1 isoform.
+As such, TrkB mediates the multiple effects of these neurotrophic factors, which include neuronal differentiation and survival.

 The TrkB receptor is part of the large family of receptor tyrosine kinases.
-A "tyrosine kinase" is an enzyme which is capable of adding a phosphate group to certain tyrosines on target proteins, or "substrates".
-A receptor tyrosine kinase is a "tyrosine kinase" which is located at the cellular membrane, and is activated by binding of a ligand to the receptor's extracellular domain.
+A tyrosine kinase is an enzyme capable of adding a phosphate group to certain tyrosines on target proteins or substrates.
+A receptor tyrosine kinase is a tyrosine kinase located at the cellular membrane, and is activated by the binding of a ligand to the receptor's extracellular domain.
 Other examples of tyrosine kinase receptors include the insulin receptor, the IGF1 receptor, the MuSK protein receptor, the Vascular Endothelial Growth Factor (or VEGF) receptor, etc.